Gr3G-RST/docker-dev-env-php-fpm-82/README.md

 ## How to use

-- Create a .env file based on .env.sample and adjust it to your needs.
+- Create a .env file based on .env.sample and adjust it to fit your needs.
+    - cp .env.sample .env
+    - vim .env
 - Run "docker compose build" to build your php cli/fpm environment
 - Run "docker compose up -d" to pull images and launch your projet
 - Test with "docker compose exec cli bash"